 Interest on your student loan starts accruing immediately.
 For your tuition loan, you’re charged interest from the day the payment reaches the university.
 For your maintenance loan, it starts on the day the money is deposited into your account.

-The situation is a bit more complicated if you took out your loan in England or Wales after September 2012.
+The situation is a bit more complicated if you're on plan 2.

 Watch out for penalty interest